preciousonah/Capstone-Project/README.md

 - As a planner, I want to find what other travelers in the same area choose to do so I can use their plan as a template for my own.
 - As a planner, I want to connect and group locations based on their type or distance so I can efficiently visit each one.
 - As a planner, I want to save past trips so I can reflect and know what I should do in the future.
+- As a planner, I want to filter the events by days.